the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Then we have defined generic core competencies from the pillars of Software Engineering, Research and Team processes.
 We fleshed them out with some possible specializations of RSEs.
 Given the competencies and a demand(FIXME: Do the calculation) in the research landscape for them we moved on to define who the teachers are for this new field.
-We closed with a discussion of possible structures and organization forms that educate new generations of RSEs in more structured programs than what is available today(FIXME: this is currently aspirational).
+We closed with a discussion of possible structures and organization forms that educate new generations of RSEs in more structured programs than what is available today.
 Therefore this closes the gap, that the research landscape requires RSEs, but there are no structures where these persons are educated, by detailing the career path that a young person might want to take to become an RSE.(FIXME: also aspirational...)

 ## Appendix